LanguageMachines/CLIN28_ST_spelling_correction/README.md

   * Recall will be measured as the proportion of the marked errors in the gold standard annotations of all test documents that were detected by the corrector.
   * The F-score is the harmonic mean of the Precision and Recall.
 * Matching the proposed corrections of detected errors by the spelling corrector to the corrections made in the gold standard annotations:
-  * Accuracy (or precision) will be measured as the proportion of given correction that match the correction int the gold standard annotations
-  * This metric will be weighted by confidence scores you optionally provide
-* Taking into account both detection and correction
-  * Precision will be measured as the proportion of corrections in all test documents that match the correction in the gold standard annotations.
+  * Precision will be measured as the proportion of correctly corrected errors by the corrector in all test documents.
-  * Recall will be measured as the proportion of marked errors in the gold standard annotations of all test documents that were corrected well by the spelling corrector.
+  * Recall will be measured as the proportion of the marked errors in the gold standard annotations of all test documents that were corrected well by the corrector.
+  * The F-score is the harmonic mean of the Precision and Recall.

 The spelling corrector is not requested to predict the class of the spelling error.
 These correction classes are marked in order to describe the quality of submissions in more detail and will appear in the evaluation output.